 Targeted audiences are, but are not limited to: - specific individuals or groups who have expressed a need for food animal systems information that is to be derived through new research, extracted from on-going research, or is derived from scientific literature.
-Often those requests are communicated to OARDC by an intermediary such as a staffer at a USDA office, NRCS, Ohio Department of Agriculture, or a county extension agent; - fellow agencies or support organizations who will not only use the information but will also be brokers of that information, including embedding it into groups to encourage change; -populations who have not requested the information but will likely benefit from that information, e.g. small or recreational farmers; - other scientists and scientific groups; - political entities; - extension personnel; - students for pre-school to post doctorate studies; - news organizations; and - business groups such as Farm Bureau or from commodity groups
+Often those requests are communicated to OARDC by an intermediary such as a staffer at a USDA office, NRCS, Ohio Department of Agriculture, or a county extension agent; - fellow agencies or support organizations who will not only use the information but will also be brokers of that information, including embedding it into groups to encourage change; - populations who have not requested the information but will likely benefit from that information, e.g. small or hobby farmers; - other scientists and scientific groups; - political entities; - extension personnel; - students for pre-school to post doctorate studies; - news organizations; and - business groups such as Farm Bureau or from commodity groups online and print research-based publications will be tracked in terms of number of 'hits' on the web site and the numbers and sites for distribution of printed materials;

-Target for the number of persons(contacts) to be reached through direct and indirect contact methods
+Target for the number of persons(contacts) to be reached through direct and indirect contact methods peer-reviewed publications will be tracked in terms of name and tier of journal, as well as record of citations of the article;

 Direct Contacts Adults Indirect Contacts Adults Direct Contacts Youth Indirect Contacts Youth

 Year Target Target Target Target

+2007 0 0 0 0

+2008 0 0 0 0

 2009 0 0 0 0

 2010 0 0 0 0

 2011 0 0 0 0

-2012 0 0 0 0

-2013 0 0 0 0